tomaszlyszczyk/cehv11labs/README.md

 * 1.5 Gain Access to a Remote System using Armitage - 3967 (create 'share' folder manually before step 19)
 * 2.2 Hack a Windows Machine using Metasploit and Perform Post-Exploitation using Meterpreter - 4047
+* 2.6 Escalate Privileges to Gather Hashdump using Mimikatz
 * 3.5 Image Steganography using OpenStego - 4097
 * 4.1 View, Enable, and Clear Audit Policies using Auditpol - 4125
 * 4.3 Clear Linux Machine Logs using the BASH Shell - 4131